 What currency do you need in Prague?

-My name is Dana, Prague local guide and also founder of Prague Behind The Scenes – small touring company.
-With my services I strive to support sustainable and respectful tourism in Prague.
-No mass tourism!
-Besides guiding I also enjoy writing about my howtown – today about money.
+My name is Dana, a local guide in Prague and the founder of Prague Behind The Scenes, a small tour company.
+Through my services, I aim to promote sustainable and respectful tourism in the city.
+In addition to guiding, I also love writing about my hometown—today, I’m focusing on the topic of money and local currency.

 exchange money in prague